Easy Almond Chocolate Cookies – Gluten Free

 Step 3

-Then in a separate bowl whisk the eggs, melted butter, and almond essence
+Then in a separate bowl whisk the eggs, melted butter, and vanilla essence

 almond chocolate cookie dough